stephenanayashilliard/Pewlett_Hackard_Analysis/README.md

    - postgresSQL

 ## Results of the Analysis
+The queries for mentorship by title and department were derived from [mentor elegibility](https://github.com/stephenanayashilliard/Pewlett_Hackard_Analysis/blob/main/Data/mentorship_eligibilty.csv)
  - ### Number of Retiring Employees by Title
 ![Retiring by title](https://github.com/stephenanayashilliard/Pewlett_Hackard_Analysis/blob/main/Resources/Number%20of%20Retiring%20Employees%20by%20title.png)
  - ### Number of Retiring Employees by Department